campaignmonitor/cmfbsub/README.md

 Avg Conn Time        0.00ms
 ```

 Your local app is then accessible over HTTPS at https://3a4j20f9.ngrok.com (the subdomain will be different).
-The last step is to visit the _ldevcmfbsub_ Facebook app to modify the required settings and let the Facebook app know where our local application is running.
+The last step is to visit the _devcmfbsub_ Facebook app to modify the required settings and let the Facebook app know where our local application is running.

 On the main [settings page](https://developers.facebook.com/apps/195059907238783/settings/):
 - "Secure Canvas URL" should be: `https://3a4j20f9.ngrok.com/`